DinoChiesa/DotNetZip/README.md

 # DotNetZip - migrated repo

+This repo is now read-only.
+It is preserved as a read-only archive of the DotNetZip ource code.
+The latest code is available [here](https://github.com/DinoChiesa/DotNetZip-2025).

 # DotNetZip - Zip and Unzip in C#, VB, any .NET language
 DotNetZip is a FAST, FREE class library and toolset for manipulating zip files.
 Use VB, C# or any .NET language to easily create, extract, or update zip files.